-- i) directed or requested by LIPA or - ii) situations or business conditions that arise that LIPA determines or agrees are beyond the reasonable control of the Service Provider.
+Schedule relief may be granted for delaysi) directed or requested by LIPA orii) situations or business conditions that arise that LIPA determines or agrees are beyond the reasonable control of the Service Provider.

-Deliverable Name Target Due Date Submit 1st Quarter status report of Asset Inventory collected and uploaded to EGIS by April 14, 2023-04-14 2023.
-Submit 2nd Quarter status report of Asset Inventory collected and uploaded to EGIS by July 14, 2023-07-14 2023.
-Submit 3rd Quarter status report of Asset Inventory collected and uploaded to EGIS by October 2023-10-16 16, 2023.
+Deliverable Name Target Due Date Submit 1st Quarter status report of Asset Inventory collected and uploaded to EGIS by April 2023-04-14 14,2023 Submit 2nd Quarter status report of Asset Inventory collected and uploaded to EGIS by July 2023-07-14 14,2023 Submit 3rd Quarter status report of Asset Inventory collected and uploaded to EGIS by October 2023-10-16 16, 2023.
 Capture the desired asset attributes for each asset class as established in Recommendation No. 2023-12-31 AM-2.
 QA/QC the new asset data, and timely update validated asset information in EGIS.
+Submit 4th Quarter status report of Asset Inventory collected and uploaded to EGIS by January 2024-01-15 15, 2024.